Only 25 Minutes Outside of Florence

 Dipping Your Toes In

-It is possible to park the car at La Bottega di Bilancino (Via Del Lago - 50031 Barberino Di Mugello) where you will find a clean bathroom stop and a yummy second breakfast - which can be sweet or savory, since they have a corner with local specialties.
+It is possible to park the car at La Bottega di Bilancino (this summer it is under restoration - but we hope it will open up real soon, Via Del Lago - 50031 Barberino Di Mugello) where you will find a clean bathroom stop and a yummy second breakfast - which can be sweet or savory since they have a corner with local specialties.
 After filling up, set out to stretch your legs a bit with a walk.
 If you have bikes with you, it is possible to hit the short trails in the area.
 In warmer weather, there are areas dedicated to dipping your toes in the water, so bring a towel just in case.
 This park area is great for young kids since there are no hills whatsoever and biking is a breeze !!

 You can leave your car parked in front of the little bar and walk down to the lake's edge.
 There are several well-marked trails which keep you close to the water, lovely views and lots of sun.
 (Be sure to have a hat and sun lotion on hand!)